GoogleChrome/web.dev/src/site/content/en/blog/how-to-report-metrics/index.md

 ### Solution

-It's best to analyze complete distributions, but as this is not always easily possible we recommend using 90th percentiles — this is the value for which 90% of loads were faster.
+It's best to analyze complete distributions, but as this is not always easily possible we recommend using 90th percentiles—this is the value for which 90% of loads were faster.
 Even then a user hitting ten pages will still have one load slower than this, and might drop out there.

-While performance measurement is highly important, make sure to keep an open mind and question unexpected results — and make sure to not report misleading numbers to stakeholders and management.
+While performance measurement is highly important, make sure to keep an open mind and question unexpected results—and make sure to not report misleading numbers to stakeholders and management.
 If unsure on what to pick and report, we'd advise as a minimum for 90th percentile
 [First Contentful Paint](/first-contentful-paint), which is also what we use